 Your guests form an opinion about your home before they sit down.
+It’s the stuff you stopped seeing three months after you moved in.

-1. Your House Has a Smell, and You Can’t Detect It Anymore
+1. Your House Has a Smell and You Can’t Detect It Anymore

 Image Credit: Pexels